socketio/socket.io-website/docs/categories/06-Advanced/performance-tuning.md

 ## At the OS level

 There are lots of good articles on how to tune your OS to accept a large number of connections.
-Please see [this one](https://blog.jayway.com/2015/04/13/600k-concurrent-websocket-connections-on-aws-using-node-js/) or [this one](https://medium.com/@elliekang/scaling-to-a-millions-websocket-concurrent-connections-at-spoon-radio-bbadd6ec1901) for example.
+Please see [this one](https://medium.com/@elliekang/scaling-to-a-millions-websocket-concurrent-connections-at-spoon-radio-bbadd6ec1901) for example.

 While [load testing](load-testing.md) your Socket.IO server, you will likely reach the two following limits: